penelopecj/sei-project-2/README.md

 ![List of allergies contained](./src/images/allergen-display.png)

-* Another finishing touch was when I figured out how to change the favicon on the browser tab.
+* Another win and finishing touch was when I figured out how to change the favicon on the browser tab.

 ![favicon](./src/images/cookie-monster-emoji.png)